anhthang/soap-converter/README.md

 # SOAP to REST API Converter

-Instantly convert SOAP/WSDL definitions to REST API specifications for use with Postman, Swagger, and other API development tools.
+Instantly convert SOAP/WSDL definitions to REST API specifications for use with Postman, OpenAPI/Swagger, and other API development tools.
 This simplifies integration with modern systems and allows you to leverage the power and flexibility of RESTful APIs.

 [![npm](https://flat.badgen.net/npm/v/soap-converter)](https://npm.im/soap-converter)
 ![download](https://flat.badgen.net/npm/dt/soap-converter)